 - Installation of steel handrails along on both sides of the widened deck area.

 - Replacement of power cables and electric lights with solar lights.

 Will the pier be closed at any time during the works?

 A complete pier closure is necessary during peak construction works to ensure public safety.
 Once the deck boards are removed there is no safe alternative way for pedestrians to access the pier.
 The closure will allow repairs to be done with minimal interruptions so that the pier can be reopened as quickly as possible and minimise disruptions to the community and marine life.

 How long will Rye Pier be closed?

 Scheduling works to minimise impacts is a priority, however, people should be prepared for an extended disruption period.
 A confirmed works schedule will be announced after a contractor is appointed.
-As a guide, the final stages of planning and design are underway; the tender for construction will be released in June 2021; works are expected to commence in spring 2021 and take about five months.
+As a guide, the final stages of planning and design are underway; the tender for construction was released in June 2021; works are expected to commence in spring 2021 and take about five months.
 If required, a suspension of work over the peak summer period will be considered closer to the time.